-2.11.3 Mineral Aggregate Operations and Reserves
+2.9.3 Mineral Aggregate Operations and Reserves

-There is an abundant supply of good quality deposits of mineral aggregate resources (sand, gravel, bedrock) in the City, shown as Mineral Aggregate Operations - Pit, Quarry and Aggregate Reserves on Official Plan Schedules B, B1 and B2 to supply construction needs.
-Mineral aggregate resources shall be protected for long-term use and, where provincial information is available, deposits of mineral aggregate resources shall be identified.
+There is an abundant supply of good quality deposits of mineral aggregate resources (sand, gravel, bedrock) in the City, shown as Mineral Aggregate Operations - Pit, Quarry and Aggregate Reserves on Official Plan Schedule 'B', 'B1', and 'B2' to supply construction needs.
 Mineral mining operations also add to the available supply (underground to surface).
 Most of the resource lies outside of the urban areas and is not seriously affected by potential development.
 The intent of the Plan is to conserve the resource for current and future needs by directing development away from designated Mineral Aggregate Operations and mineral aggregate reserves.

-Mineral aggregate operations and mineral aggregate reserves will be protected from activities, both on-site and adjacent to existing pits or quarries, that would preclude or hinder their expansion or continued use or which would be incompatible for reasons of public safety or environmental impact.
+Mineral aggregate operations will be protected from activities that would preclude or hinder their expansion or continued use or which would be incompatible for reasons of public safety or environmental impact.

-In areas adjacent to, or designated as Mineral Aggregate Operations on the land use Schedules, development that would preclude or hinder the establishment of new operations or access to these resources will only be permitted where supporting technical studies demonstrate that:
+In areas adjacent to, or designated as Mineral Aggregate Operations on the land use schedules, development that would preclude or hinder the establishment of new operations or access to these resources will only be permitted where supporting technical studies demonstrate that:

-- 1) the resource use would not be feasible; or - 2) the proposed land use or development serves a greater long term public interest; and - 3) issues that have a potential negative impact on public health, public safety and on the environment are addressed.
+- i) the resource use would not be feasible; or - ii) the proposed land use or development serves a greater long term public interest; and - iii) issues that have a potential negative impact on public health, public safety and on the environment are addressed.

-New or expanding mineral aggregate operations should incorporate reasonable operational protocols and extraction and processing techniques to minimize social and environmental impacts and to mitigate the impacts of drilling, blasting, and other related activities on any adjacent sensitive land uses, other land uses and to ensure that the quality or quantity of groundwater will not be compromised by extraction activities taking place below the water table.
-The City will establish appropriate separation distances in the zoning by-law between extractive operations, known aggregate reserves and sensitive land uses and other affected land uses in accordance with Ministry of the Environment, Conservation and Parks Guidelines D-1 and D-6.
+New or expanding mineral aggregate operations should incorporate reasonable operational protocols and extraction and processing techniques to mitigate the impacts of drilling, blasting, and other related activities on any adjacent sensitive land uses, other land uses and to ensure that the quality or quantity of groundwater will not be compromised by extraction activities taking place below the water table.
+The City will establish appropriate separation distances in the zoning by-law between extractive operations, known aggregate reserves and sensitive land uses and other affected land uses in accordance with Ministry of the Environment Guidelines D-1 and D-6.